 Replace decomposed compost or mulch to maintain moisture and control weeds.

 Try to keep pulling any weeds as soon as they sprout to keep them from getting out of control.
 If you don’t have the time to spend quality time out in the garden, at least cut the weed heads off so they don’t go to seed.

-Roses are the biggest challenge in my yard.
-I am already seeing black spot on a few leaves.
-If your roses have black spot, remove the infected area to prevent spreading.
+Roses can be a major challenge in the garden with black spots.
+If your roses have black spot-infected areas, remove them to prevent spreading.
 Spray roses with insecticidal soap to eliminate aphids, mites, and thrips.

 Pick caterpillars off plants by hand.
 Drop them in a bucket of soapy water, or toss them out where the birds can get them.